Skip to content

 OpenAI o1-preview decoding a cipher and showing its chain-of-thought reasoning

-By using reinforcement learning (where the model is rewarded for getting things correct), OpenAI has trained the o1 models to try multiple approaches, recognize and correct mistakes, and take time to work through complex problems to find a good answer.
+By using reinforcement learning (where the model is rewarded for getting things correct), OpenAI has trained these models to try multiple approaches, recognize and correct mistakes, and take time to work through complex problems to find a good answer.

-OpenAI has found that the performance of its o1 models increase with both training time and how long they're allowed to reason before providing an answer.
-This means that the more computing resources o1 has access to, the better it performs—which is why it's so expensive (we'll get to that in a bit).
+OpenAI has found that the performance of reasoning models increases with both training time and how long they're allowed to reason before providing an answer.
+This means that the more computing resources they have access to, the better they perform.
+This is why o1 pro mode is better than o1 and why o3-mini has three different versions.
+It also explains why these models are significantly more expensive to run.

-Otherwise, OpenAI o1 appears to function much the same as other modern LLMs.
+Aside from their reasoning abilities, OpenAI o1 and o3 appear to function much the same as other modern LLMs.
 OpenAI has released no meaningful details about its architecture, parameter count, or other changes, but that's now what we expect from major AI companies.
-Despite the name, OpenAI isn't actually producing open AI models
+Despite the name, OpenAI isn't actually producing open AI models.

 More interestingly, on tasks that require high levels of logical reasoning, GPT-4o tends to do pretty poorly.
 One example that OpenAI uses is the 2024 USA Math Olympiad (AIME) paper.
 Out of 15 hard math questions, GPT-4o was only able to answer two correctly. o1, however, was able to get 13 correct, which would place it among the top 500 students taking the paper in the U.S. The situation is similar on the competitive coding platform Codeforces.
 GPT-4o only scores in the 11th percentile, while the full o1 model scores in the 89th percentile.